Radish alpha

 • Redirects you to the new patch page so you can share the link or keep iterating.

 Right now editing is single-file at a time, which is enough for typo fixes, small docs corrections, and one-line bug fixes.
-For larger changes, prepare them locally and push as a patch using rad patch open.
+For larger changes, push a branch via SSH and open a patch from it (see below), or prepare them locally with rad patch open.

 Commenting on a patch